 Weathered and pitted with history, the reclaimed wood of the the disappearing Midwest barn is both the inspiration and the canvas for Marie Roth’s hand-painted tributes to Old Glory.
 Each American flag comes with a short bio of the barn where the wood originated and story of the flag’s design.
 From the Betsy Ross to the 50 star, each flag is truly a unique embodiment of history.

-The movement to statehood starts in 1912, by which time both Alaska and Hawaii are official US territories, granting their citizens the right to vote.
-Beginning in 1916 both territories apply each year for admission to the Union.
-By 1959 it appears that only Alaska will become a State because of its strategic proximity to the Soviet Union during the Cold War.
-It is also a major fueling stop for US military planes flying to the Pacific.
-While flag makers are busy designing and manufacturing a 49 star flag, Bob Heft, a 17-year-old high school student in Ohio, decided to design a 50 star flag.
+Flag Information: By 1912, both Alaska and Hawaii were official US territories, granting their citizens the right to vote.
+Beginning in 1916, both territories applied each year for admission to the Union.
+By 1959 it appeared that only Alaska would become a state–due to its strategic proximity to the Soviet Union during the Cold War, and the fact that it served as a major fueling stop for US military planes.
+While flag makers were busy designing and manufacturing a 49 star flag, Bob Heft, a 17-year-old high school student in Ohio, decided to design a 50 star flag.

 Wise beyond his years, Heft was certain that because Alaska’s Territorial voting history was Democratic, and Eisenhower a Republican President, Eisenhower would be willing to admit the Republican voting Territory of Hawaii.
 He added 100 stars (50 on each side) to an old 48 star flag and handed the project in to his history teacher, Stanley Pratt.
 Mr. Pratt commented that if Heft’s design was accepted by Congress his grade would change from a B- to an A. Heft accepted the challenge and sent it first to Ohio’s governor and then to his representative in Congress, Walter Henry Moeller.
 Heft asked Moeller to store the flag until the 50 star design was needed.